fers4t/Twitter-Supervisor/README.md

 * save and close the editor with `Ctrl+X`and then `Y`(nano) or `:wq`(vim), and it is done !

 For more information about cron, the syntax of the crontab files, nano or vim... ask your favorite search engine !

+## Limitations of the Twitter API
+The Twitter API has limitations which are particularly restraining the ability to delete your statuses and favorites in mass.
+With a standard developer account you :

+- can only access the latest 3200 tweets of a user.
+Therefore, you cannot delete older tweets (except if you delete recent tweets to let older ones takes their places!)
+- can theoretically delete no more than 15 statuses and 15 favorites per 15 minutes window.

+Consequently, the `--reduce_tweets_number`, `--reduce_fav_number` [options](#options) are not useful if you want to mass delete your likes and tweets at once.
+Their intended purpose is enable you automatically delete your oldest tweets and likes, in the long term, with an [automated](#automate-the-script-with-cron) use of the script.